vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/payments.md

     <pre>PTKPaymentManager *pm = [PTKPaymentManager sharedManager];
    [pm payForInvoice:invoice paymentDetails:paymentDetails completion:^(PTKPayment *payment, NSError *error) {
      if (!error) {
-       // Payment contains information such as transaction ID }
+       // Payment contains information such as the PowaTag payment ID, Merchant payment ID and the invoice that was paid for }
    }];</pre>